Hiladolev/Crypto-Currency/README.md

 # CryptoCurrency

-This project was created using: HTML, CSS3, JAVASCRIPT, JQUERY, AJAX, REST API, BOOTSTRAP.
+This project was created using: HTML, CSS3, JAVASCRIPT, JQUERY, AJAX, BOOTSTRAP.

 ## :dart: About

-This is my second project for the John Bryce Full Stack Web Development class.
+This is my second project at John Bryce Full Stack Web Development class.

-Some of the features that can be found in CryptoSelect include: </br>
+Some of the features that can be found in this project : </br>
 Coin of interest selection by toggle switch. </br>
 Expandable information per coin. </br>